 I'm thinking I might read Room by Emma Donoghue, 352 pages.
 I also may read I Love Everybody by Laurie Nataro, 240 pages.

-Read a book by an author you have read before.
+15 points: Read a book by an author you have read before.
 (No re-reads for this one.)

 Downtown Owl by Chuck Klosterman, 275 pages